 … Although the general rule for Sex at R is ‘simulation, yes - the real thing, no,’ the Board is obliged to consider section 11 of the Act and is of the opinion that, although some scenes may be offensive to some sections of the adult community, the depictions of actual sex in this film can be accommodated in the R classification.

-It was during the video revolution of the 80s that PINK FLAMINGOS really ran in trouble with the Australian censors.
+It was during the video revolution of the early-80s that PINK FLAMINGOS really had problems with the Australian censor.
 It was banned four times between 1981 and 1983.

 In February 1984, Newvision Films had had a 95m videotape of PINK FLAMINGOS passed with an X-rating.

 The X-rating was introduced in Australia in February 1984.
 For a brief period, it was considered not just for sex films, but also for material that was too extreme for the R-rating.
-During this time, violence could exist in the X category, and horror films were awarded the rating.
-The guidelines were swiftly tightened up to remove violence, though pro-censorship groups will try to tell you otherwise.
+During this time, violence could be rated X, a number of non-hardcore films were awarded the rating.
+The guidelines were swiftly tightened up to remove violence, though pro-censorship groups will still claim otherwise.

 All are covered in our Film Censorship Database.

-Palace Home Video released the X-rated version on tape, along with R-rated versions of FEMALE TROUBLE and DESPERATE LIVING.
-The rear cover of these latter two releases both carried an advertisement (see below) for the PINK FLAMINGOS tape.
+Palace Home Video released the X-rated version on tape, along with R-rated versions of FEMALE TROUBLE (1974) and DESPERATE LIVING (1977).
+The rear cover of both releases carried an advertisement (see below) for the PINK FLAMINGOS tape.
 Due to the X-rating, it was simply advertised on a plain white background as:

 Ask for the other Divine title that we can't show you on this box!